herts-phei/multipleITScontrol/README.md

 library(multipleITScontrol)
 ```

-Further examples can be found in the vignette.
+Further examples can be found in the vignette here.